-4:4 Take the halyard through this pulley that is mounted on top of the crossbeam.
+4:4 Take the halyard through the Spinlock Cleat that is mounted on top of the crossbeam.

-4:5 Take the halyard back through this pulley next to the centreboard.
+4:5 Take the halyard back through the pulley on the line (attached under the thwart) next to the back of the centreboard.

-4:6 Pass the halyard through this eyelet in the bottom of the spinnaker chute.
+4:6 Pass the halyard through the eyelet in the bottom of the gennaker chute.

-4:7 Tie a ball to the end of the spinnaker halyard.
+4:7 Tie a ball to the end of the gennaker halyard.